TurboTax will show you the money-saving tax deductions you can take as a small business owner.

-For assets placed in service in 2012, you can expense a maximum of $500,000—a higher-than-normal amount—which Congress approved to help the struggling economy.
-The amount you can expense in 2012 is reduced if you purchase more than $2 million in eligible property during the year.
+For assets placed in service in the tax year, you can take a maximum Section 179 deduction of $500,000.
+The amount you can expense is reduced if you purchase more than $2,000,000 in eligible property during the year.

 While the idea of taking a huge deduction right away may sound good to you, be careful, because there is a downside.
 If you sell an asset, you may have to recapture all or part of the depreciation deductions.
 (Recapture means reversing all or part of your earlier deductions by adding them back as income.)

 Compensation you pay employees is deductible, including salaries, awards, bonuses and fringe benefits such as health insurance, sick pay and vacation pay.
 You get a deduction whether you pay wages to employees, to whom you provide a W-2, or use independent contractors, to whom you issue Form 1099.